 Chocolate Toxicity Calculator for Dogs

 The Chocolate Toxicity Calculator for Dogs estimates the theobromine dose in milligrams per kilogram based on your dog's weight and the type of chocolate ingested.
-This tool helps pet owners quickly determine if their dog is at risk of poisoning.
+This tool helps pet owners quickly determine if their dog is statistically associated with poisoning.
 Whether your dog ate a milk chocolate bar, dark chocolate chips, or baker's chocolate, this calculator provides immediate insight into potential symptoms.

 How Theobromine Dose Is Calculated

 Theobromine dose measures how much of the toxic chemical your dog consumed relative to their body size.
-This figure is essential because darker chocolates contain much higher concentrations of toxins than milk chocolate.
+This figure is important because darker chocolates contain much higher concentrations of toxins than milk chocolate.

 Dose (mg/kg) = (Amount (oz) × Theobromine (mg/oz)) ÷ (Weight (lbs) × 0.453592)